Explore the Digital Film Production and Theory degree program

 Students pursuing the 48-hour program will take the courses from the 36-hour option plus an additional 12 credit hours from the following:

-- CNA (F, V) 120/220/320/420 Film/Video Mass Communication Arts Workshop (0-3 credits) - Practical application of skills learned in other classes to direct, produce, and coordinate content development in film and video.
-Workshop hours beyond those required for Mass Communication majors and minors may be taken as electives with the permission of the advisor.
-Students who are not Mass Communication majors may enroll with permission of the instructor.
-Course fee of $10 per credit hour required.
-Prerequisites: Approval of instructor and C or above in CNA 274 Video and Film Production I. Prerequisite courses cannot be taken concurrently.
+- CNA F120, F220, F320, F420 Digital Film Production Workshop (0-3 credits) - Practical application of skills learned in other classes to direct, produce, and coordinate content development in digital film production.
+Course fee of $30 required.
+Prerequisites: Approval of instructor and C or above in CNA 274 Video and Film Production I.

 - CNA 162 Audio Production (3 credits) - Audio production techniques including digital recording, broadcast writing, announcing, remote recording, and digital editing software.
 This course will also introduce students to broadcast vocabulary and radio station management structures.
 Course fee of $10 per credit hour required.